 Each passing year, the Neokraft team continues to bring years of experience, ingenuity, and our Maine work ethic to each project as we grow and adapt to the community, state and regional changes in the sign industry.
 For decades, our attention to detail and craftsmanship have been recognized by businesses, designers, hospitals, schools, colleges and retailers throughout Maine, U.S. and Canada.
 By staying abreast of new technologies, Neokraft has remained a leader bringing our clients the quality, service and support required in a competitive market.

 Even after the past two years with the pandemic, we are still going strong.
 It is all in part due to our customers who continue to have patience with us and the challenges we all face.

 Neokraft Signs is a significant consumer of raw materials.
 Even though we try to maximize each piece we use, there is still a considerable amount of unusable product leftover when producing new signage.
 When we replace old, unwanted or damaged signs, we need to dispose of those products as well.

 Neokraft is mindful of this waste and firmly believes in recycling our resources and reducing landfill impact.
 We sell tons of acrylic/lexan (plastics), aluminum and steel scraps to recyclers every year.

 "Recycling is one of the most powerful ways any company can help clean up and preserve Maine's environment and our planet."

-What can’t be recycled is fluorescent lighting and therefore needs to be disposed.
-Due to a small amount of mercury in each bulb, a recycling law with strick regulations is imposed.
+Fluorescent Lighting cannot be recycled and needs to be disposed.
+Due to a small amount of mercury in each bulb, a recycling law with strict regulations is imposed.
 For the past several years, when we build new or retro fit an old sign, we only use LED lighting.
-Converting from fluorescent to LED, makes our clients happy that their signs are more energy efficient, easier to maintain, reduces costs, and emits no harmful UV.
+Converting from fluorescent to LED, makes our clients happy for their signs are more energy efficient, easier to maintain, reduces costs, and emits no harmful UV.